Western Wall Plaza: History

-Moroccan Quarter (12th-20th century)
+Mughrabi Quarter (12th-20th century)

-The site was the location of the Moroccan Quarter, a neighbourhood founded by El Afdal, son of Saladin, in 1193.
-Access to the Western Wall was limited to a narrow street through the neighbourhood, which sometimes caused friction with the local Arab population.
-In 1887, Baron Rothschild tried unsuccessfully to purchase the neighborhood and resettle its inhabitants in better accommodation elsewhere.
+The site was the location of the Mughrabi Quarter, a neighbourhood founded by El Afdal, son of Saladin, in 1193.

+In the second half of the nineteenth century, the viability of the Mughrabi Quarter in Jerusalem began to decline, due in part to the ambitions of the emerging secular Zionist movement.
+A small number of wealthy Zionists sought to acquire the Western Wall but were unsuccessful.
+Among them was Edmond James de Rothschild, who in 1887 attempted to purchase the entire quarter with the intention of demolishing it and creating a plaza.
+Rabbi Chaim Hirschensohn and the Zionist Palestine Land Development Company also tried to acquire the Western Wall in 1895, without success.

+In 1914, amid the Ottoman Empire’s bankruptcy and its involvement in the First World War, Zeki Bey, the Ottoman governor of Jerusalem, offered unsuccessfully to sell the Mughrabi Quarter for £20,000.
+Five years later, in 1919, following the League of Nations’ granting of the British Mandate for Palestine, Zionist leader Chaim Weizmann sought to raise £75,000 to purchase the quarter, demolish it, and relocate its residents; however, the British authorities upheld the existing status quo.

+Zionist attempts to challenge the status quo continued into the 1920s, contributing to ongoing tensions.
+In 1926, American Jewish philanthropist Nathan Straus proposed leasing and eventually purchasing the Mughrabi Quarter, but this too was rejected by the British authorities, who maintained the status quo ante.

+In August 1929, tensions escalated into violent riots between Jews and Muslims over access to the Western Wall, sparked by an incident in which a group of Jews raised the Zionist flag and sang the Zionist anthem.
+Despite official prohibitions by the Mandatory authorities, Zionist demonstrations at the site persisted through the 1930s and 1940s.

 Demolition (1967)

 On June 10, three days after the capture of the Old City by the Israel Defence Forces and still during the Six-Day War of 1967, one hour before midnight, civil contractors began work by demolishing a toilet built up against the Western Wall, which had provoked the ire of Prime Minister David Ben-Gurion during his visit a day earlier.
-A request had went out to the inhabitants of the Moroccan Quarter to evacuate all 135 houses, which along with the Sheikh Eid Mosque were bulldozed to make way for the plaza.
+A request had gone out to the inhabitants of the Moroccan Quarter to evacuate all 135 houses, which along with the Sheikh Eid Mosque were bulldozed to make way for the plaza.
 This was done ahead of the upcoming holiday of Shavuot, during which it was anticipated that many thousand Israelis would seek to visit the site.
 It was also seen as an opportunity that would not return, given the chaotic situation during the closing days of the war and its immediate aftermath.
 The only surviving relic from the neighborhood was the so-called Mughrabi Bridge, a ramp which overlooked the plaza and terminated at the Mughrabi Gate, allowing for access to the Temple Mount above.